21 best memes as TikTok users flood to Twitter following major outage

 TikTok has not confirmed the outage or made a public statement about it yet, but #tiktokdown is trending on Twitter as users share their distress.

-Meanwhile, DownDetector, which tracks websites, shows that almost 12,000 reports have been issued in the last 24 hours.
+Meanwhile yesterday DownDetector, which tracks websites, showed that almost 12,000 reports have been issued in the last 24 hours.

 So understandably, people have done what they do every time a popular social media app is down - find another one to kill time on, make memes, and complain.